Canada Renewable Energy Market Size and Share

 British Columbia accelerates procurement to meet a projected 15% load rise by 2030.
 BC Hydro’s recent award of nine Indigenous-majority wind contracts totaling nearly 5,000 GWh annually reflects reconciliation priorities and favorable coastal wind regimes.
 The province exempts wind farms from environmental assessments under defined thresholds, shortening lead times while maintaining robust First Nations consultation protocols.

 Alberta hosts 75% of recent renewable investment, yet grapples with policy turbulence.
-A six-month moratorium lifted in early 2024, but land-use restrictions on agricultural parcels and scenic zones lengthen development cycles.
+A six-month moratorium was lifted in early 2024, but land-use restrictions on agricultural parcels and scenic zones lengthen development cycles.
 Grid stability concerns spur market redesign, and transmission build-out lags generation additions.
 Still, superior solar irradiance and robust wind resources suggest large-scale potential once regulatory clarity improves.

 Competitive Landscape